-Within the admin area of Curatr, administrators can set some organisation-wide settings such as images, welcome and public registration messages, and game settings.
+Within the admin area of Curatr, administrators can set some organisation-wide settings.

 Note: Any organisation level settings are default settings, but will be overwritten by lower-level settings of the same type. e.g. user language settings will overwrite the organisation default language for that specific user, or organisation default course images will be overwritten by course specific images.